-This intertemporal bonus contract is identical to an experimental device termed a Convex Time Budget used to investigate time preferences (Andreoni and Sprenger, 2012a,b; Augenblick et al., 2015; Carvalho et al., 2014; Gine, Goldberg, Silverman and Yang, 2010).17
+This intertemporal bonus contract is identical to an experimental device termed a Convex Time Budget used to investigate time preferences (Andreoni and Sprenger, 2012a,b).
+The intertemporal allocation $(v_1, v_2)$ potentially carries information on the time preferences of each vaccinator.
+We next describe the relevant experimental variation and structural assumptions that permit us to identify discounting parameters at the aggregate and individual level.

-The intertemporal allocation (v_1, v_2) potentially carries information on the time preferences of each vaccinator.
-A more patient worker may wish to allocate more vaccinations to day 1, while a less patient worker may wish to allocate more vaccinations to day 2.
-In Section 4, we discuss alternative rationales for specific patterns of allocation behavior.
-Under the assumption that choices are driven by discounting, we next describe the relevant experimental variation